"If you're planning to visit Dubrovnik for a day while in Split, book a private tour with a local guide and modern vehicle. Request your offer now!"

 City is famous for its City Walls, which are considered to be the world’s most spectacular.
 These walls encircle the entire Old Town, and you can climb the stairs to the top for a breathtaking view of the old town and the Adriatic sea.
 It’s an absolute must-visit attraction when in Dubrovnik.
 You can enter the walls near the Pile Gate, the Ploče Gate, and the Maritime Museum.
 However, the Pile Gate entrance tends to be the busiest, so entering from the Ploče side has an added advantage.

-After our tour of the old town with the guide, we headed to our next destination, the magnificent Dubrovnik Cable Car.
+After Dubrovnik town tour with the guide, we headed to our next destination, the magnificent Dubrovnik Cable Car.
 This speedy cable car departs from the north of the City Walls and takes you to the top of Mount Srđ in less than 15 minutes, where you can reach an altitude of 405 meters.
 The breathtaking view of the town and the sunset moments are nothing short of phenomenal.
 Additionally, you can grab a cup of coffee or have a meal at the restaurant Panorama while enjoying the view.
-After a refreshing lunch, we will continue our trip to Split and are expected to arrive at 6:00 pm.